imwally/vomit/README.md

 _A repulsive markdown to static html blog generator._

-vomit is a static HTML blog generator.
-It feeds on markdown and regurgitates a very simple static HTML blog.
+`vomit` feeds on markdown posts and regurgitates a very simple static HTML blog.
 The blog is nothing more then a single index page that lists each blog post.

 ## How to use

+Two things are required -- `posts/` and `templates/`.

-Both a `posts` and `templates` directory need to be within the current working directory of vomit.
-It should look something like the following:
+A working directory would look something like this:

 ```
 blog